abuseofnotation/abuseofnotation.github.io/_posts/blog/2022-02-05-universal-knowledge.md

 Or alternatively, if we don't insist for our answer to be satisfiable (or we want it to be 100% true) we can go on the skeptic's road and say that it ends as soon as it begins, that we don't really know anything.
 That would mean that everything that we observe as a law is not permanent and our knowledge would slowly disintegrate with time - a principle that I dubbed with the often-misused word *entropy* (which I am also probably misusing here.)

-The two different answers not only paint two different pictures of the universe that we are living in, but they describe two ways of seeing our role in this universe and our modus operanti.
+The two different answers not only paint two different pictures of the universe that we are living in, but they describe two ways of seeing our role in this universe and our modus operandi.

 <!--
 Causality and entropy as dual concepts